Graceful shutdown of nodes

 - set lb vserver <clusterID> –retainConnectionsOnCluster Yes - set lb vserver v1 –retainConnectionsOnCluster Yes

-To set a cluster node to passive state by using the command line
+To set a cluster node to passive state by using the CLI

 To set a cluster node to passive state with a graceful timeout interval.
 This setting is performed in the node’s NSIP as propagation is disabled during cluster upgrade.